ceramicnetwork/docs/docs/reference/http-api.md

 # HTTP API

-The HTTP API allows you to manually make HTTP requests that create, modify, and query documents on a remote Ceramic node.
+The HTTP API allows you to manually make HTTP requests that create, modify, and query streams on a remote Ceramic node.
 If you are building an application, you will usually interact with a node using one of the [Ceramic clients](../javascript/clients), however this documentation is useful if:

 - You have a special use case where you directly want to use HTTP requests
 - You want to implement an HTTP client in a new language